College of Agriculture, Food and Environmental Sciences

 Cal Poly's Shakespeare Press Museum has been made a graphic communication industry central repository for printing industry literature collections as a result of housing one of very few working printing collection and a collection of literature and related publications defining the growth of print media from its inception to the present.
 The Shakespeare Press Museum provides Cal Poly students with the opportunity to enrich their educational experience as they manage the operation of a working printing museum.
 The museum provides an interdisciplinary experience that incorporates history, graphic communication, art, and theater, with aspects of mechanics, chemistry and physics demonstrated in a well-researched historical collection.
 The collection incorporates traditional signage and graphics as well as multi-media presentations - all designed and produced by students.
 Tours and presentations to the public are conducted by costumed student actors depicting key historical figures such a Benjamin Franklin and Johann Gutenberg.
 Students are integrally involved in all phases of the Shakespeare Press Museum, including layout and enhancement of the collection, training of student docents, production of limited-edition books, publicity, and financial management of the museum.
-The museum provides a valuable experience not only for the students directly participating in the activity, but also for students in a variety of classes including Graphic Communication, Art, History, Theatre, and other majors.
+The museum provides a valuable experience not only for the students directly participating in the activity, but also for students in a variety of classes including Graphic Communication, Art, History, Theater, and other majors.
 The museum also benefits the larger community by offering group tours to elementary schools, groups of senior citizens, and tourists to the Central Coast.